-- Assess potential for stormwater management project at 4th and Otter Lake Road and implement if feasible. - Pursue subwatershed raingarden projects or other stormwater runoff projects to proactively protect Birch Lake.
+- Assess potential for stormwater management projects that coincide with road reconstruction projects or are identified as optimal retrofit and restoration opportunities at 4th and Otter Lake Road and implement if feasible. - Pursue subwatershed raingarden projects or other stormwater BMP projects runoff projects, and restoration projects, and implement when feasible to proactively protect Birch Lake.